broozar/installDesktopFreeBSD/README.md

 You can launch the script with additional parmeters:

 -x skips the Xorg installation<br />
--u forces freebsd-update
+-u forces freebsd-update<br />
+-d skips the new dialog UI

 ## Keyboard codes
-The script will ask you to define your keyboard layout.
+If you do not use the new dialog UI, the script will ask you to define your keyboard layout.
 If you go with the defaults, you will be getting the standard US layout.
 A full list of language and variant codes can be found here: https://unix.stackexchange.com/questions/43976/list-all-valid-kbd-layouts-variants-and-toggle-options-to-use-with-setxkbmap

 The layout can be changed later at any point.
 - For MATE, simply navigate to the Keyboard Settings.